oleksandroooooooo/testTask/README.md

 Hi there
 This is my test task based on Laravel v9.21.6 (PHP v8.1.8) .

+## My task report
+I don't know how well it will run and there won't be a problem.
+So I decided to make a progress report describing each step I took and why I did it.
+Hopefully it will make my thoughts clear and have a positive impact on the outcome of the selection.
 You can read a more detailed work report [here](https://github.com/oleksandroo/testTask/blob/master/Test%20task%20report.pdf).
 I managed to complete all the tasks (main and optional)
 ## Content

 This branch contains a three-tier architectureapplication running on a LEMP stack, supported by Docker and orchestrated by Docker Compose.